dhanushkamath/Burgernaut/README.md

 }`
 ## Place a new order
 ----
-  Returns json containing order details.
+  Returns json containing details of the placed order.

 * **URL**